 Hello!
-Welcome to OUInfo – your starting point for researching Ontario’s universities.
+Welcome to Ontario Universities' Info, or OUInfo – your starting point for researching Ontario’s universities.
 You can use OUInfo to find information about university programs, admission requirements, scholarships, residence and much more.

 I’m going to give you a quick tour of the OUInfo website: www.ontariouniversitiesinfo.ca.

-Let’s start off by highlighting some of the ways you can search for specific university programs on OUInfo.
+Let’s start by highlighting some of the ways you can search for specific university programs.

 Another option is to select “Programs – What Interests You?” from the top menu or “Find a Program” from the middle of the home page.
-You will come to the “Browse by Category” page where you will find a general list of educational categories.
+This will take you to the “Browse by Category” page where you will find a general list of educational categories.

 To clear a comparison, uncheck the option.
 You can also compare on each program page.

 There are a few other ways to search for program information.
-If you know the specific program code, for example, you can type it in here to view that program’s specific information.
+If you know the specific program code, for example, you can type it in the Program Code or Keyword search box to view that program’s specific information.

-The program codes or O-U-A-C codes for all programs are the same codes you will use when you apply to Ontario universities online.
-For more information on how to apply, visit the OUAC website: www.ouac.on.ca.
+The program codes or O-U-A-C codes for all programs are the same codes you will use when you apply to an Ontario university.
+For more information about how to apply, visit the OUAC website: www.ouac.on.ca.

 In the same field, you can search by keyword to find a general list of programs associated with that word.
 You can also narrow down your search by checking the “Show Advanced Search Options” box to search by University, Subject, Location and more.

-To see a list of all of the programs offered here at Ryerson, select “Browse All Programs” under University Programs.
+To see a list of all programs offered at Ryerson, select “Browse All Programs” under University Programs.
 You’ll find the programs listed alphabetically, with each one linking to a more detailed program summary.

 Now let’s say that you’re interested in the Gerontology program at Lakehead University.
 The program summary shows the degree type, OUAC code, grade range required for admission, whether the program has a co-op option and the number of spaces available.
 In some cases, you’ll also find the subjects of major interest that you can study through this program.
 By clicking the tabs at the top, you will find more information on admission, application requirements and how to contact the university or find out more about the program.
 Each tab also has links to both the university’s website and the program website.

-Now that you’ve learned how to find, rate and compare your programs, let’s discuss funding.
+Now that you’ve learned how to find and compare your programs, let’s discuss funding.
 Costs like residence and meal plans are listed in each university’s section.
 In these sections, you can also find out what scholarships and awards a specific university offers.